cindygfeng/cindygfeng.github.io/_posts/2020-04-04-machine-agency.markdown

 In Spring 2020, because of the closure of UW campus due to COVID-19, the Machine Agency was kind enough to deliver the components so I can work on Jubilee from home.

 As of June 11, 2020, the machine is a functioning dual extruder 3D printer.
-The machine's first duty once I got the first 3D extruder head running in May was to print parts for itself (no more dangling EMI filter!), including parts for a second extruder head, which is partially build in the image below.
+The machine's first duty once I got the first 3D extruder head running in May was to print parts for itself (no more dangling EMI filter!), including parts for a second extruder head.
 I also added some photos and contributed to pages on the [<b>Jubilee project wiki</b>](https://www.jubilee3d.com){:target="_blank"}.
 [To add: video of multi-material printing and toolchanging]

 ![frame-assembly]({{site.baseurl}}/assets/img/jubilee/jubilee-spring2020.jpg)
 ![frame-assembly]({{site.baseurl}}/assets/img/jubilee/jubilee-firstparts.jpg)